-A condition could require the submission and implementation of a scheme for onsite renewable energy production.
+A condition could require the submission and implementation of a scheme for on-site renewable energy production or energy efficiency measures.
 This would meet the requirements of Local Plan Policy DP13.

 There has been no objection from the County Archaeologist and therefore the proposals are considered to be acceptable from an archaeological point of view.
 The site is unlikely to be of archaeological interest due to the significant mineral extraction and landfill operations that have taken place in the past.